aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 <a name="solution-overview"></a>
 ### Solution Overview

 This solution deploys an AWS Step Functions state machine to manage the migration workflow along with several other supporting AWS resources (AWS IAM roles, Amazon SNS topic, and an Amazon S3 bucket for EMR logs).
 In addition to the standard AWS resources, a [CloudFormation Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html), via AWS Lambda, is used to validate the existence of the source S3 bucket and AWS Glue Table.
 Once deployed, the user starts the EMREC2StateMachine workflow which in turn deploys an EMR cluster, starts an Apache Spark job execution on the deployed cluster, and deletes the cluster when the migration is completed.
-The Apache Spark job uses CTAS (Create Table as Select) to migrate the Iceberg data from the source S3 bucket to the target S3 table bucket.
+The Apache Spark job uses CTAS (Create Table as Select) to migrate the tabular data from the source S3 bucket to the target S3 table bucket.
 Throughout the migration process, the Step Function sends status notifications via SNS to the user.

 Upon completion, the Step Function sends an email via SNS to the user that the workflow has completed, and the EMR Cluster is then terminated by the EMREC2StateMachine Step Function task.